SabotagePerformanceAppraisals/seattle-scrum/_pages/coaching.md

 > There is very little point in one team "doing Scrum" (or XP, Kanban, etc.) without changing the
 > larger context the team works in.
 >
-> Below I am listing some example coaching and consulting services we offer:
+> Below I am listing example coaching and consulting services we offer:

 ----